rails/rails/guides/source/active_record_basics.md

 ### Create

 Active Record objects can be created from a hash, a block or have their attributes manually set after creation.
-The +new+ method will return a new object while +create+ will return the object and save it to the database.
+The `new` method will return a new object while `create` will return the object and save it to the database.

-For example, given a model +User+ with attributes of +name+ and +occupation+, the +create+ method call will create and save a new record into the database:
+For example, given a model `User` with attributes of `name` and `occupation`, the `create` method call will create and save a new record into the database:

 ```ruby
   user = User.create(:name => "David", :occupation => "Code Artist")
 ```

-Using the +new+ method, an object can be created without being saved:
+Using the `new` method, an object can be created without being saved:

 ```ruby
   user = User.new